 Encounter by Brittany Luby, illustrated by Michaela Goade

 Author Britanny Luby is of Anishinaabe descent and a professor of history at the University of Guelph in Canada.
-She is also a direct descendent of Chief Kawitaskung who singed The North-West Angle Treaty of 1873.
+She is also a direct descendent of Chief Kawitaskung who signed The North-West Angle Treaty of 1873.
 Michaela Goade is an award-winning illustrator of Tlingit descent.
 Together, they have imagined a scenario of when two very different people meet and it’s told like a folk tale in an oral tradition.

 This imagined story about a peaceful encounter also mirrors historical records and gives food for thought about boundaries, ownership, and colonialization. [picture book, ages 4 and up]